Getting a mortgage on a leasehold property

 Get advice from our fee free mortgage brokers as they know which lenders are more leasehold friendly

-You’re likely to pay higher conveyancing costs when you buy a leasehold property as there is more legal work involved with the sale.
-Additional costs could be anything from £100 to £1000 as you also need to factor in the costs charged by the lease administrator.
+• Higher leasehold conveyancing costs: You’re likely to pay higher conveyancing costs when you buy a leasehold property as there is more legal work involved with the sale, this varies but could add around £300.
 Find out more with our guide to leasehold conveyancing.

-When you buy a leasehold property, there are higher ongoing costs such as ground rent and, depending on the property, service charges.
+• Additional costs once you’ve moved in: When you buy a leasehold property, you may need to pay higher ongoing costs such as ground rent and service charges.
+Read more in our guide on Leasehold charges.

 Can I extend my lease?